-The school will remain responsible for a pupil's welfare during their time at an alternative provider.
-When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff.
+The school will remain responsible for a child's welfare during their time at an alternative provider.
+When placing a child with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff.

-14. Work Experience
+14. Work experience

-When a pupil is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
-Where the school has pupils conduct work experience at the school, an enhanced DBS check will be obtained if the pupil is over the age of 16.
+When a child is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
+Where the school has children conduct work experience at the school, an enhanced DBS check will be obtained if the child is over the age of 16.

-15. Homestay Exchange Visits
+15. Homestay exchange visits